Forums

 Step 2: Connect Jira to Zendesk

-First, you need to outline the requirements for the integration for both sides to help you create mappings for projects, fields, and entities.
+First, outline the requirements for the integration on both sides.
+This helps you create accurate mappings for projects, fields, and entities.

 After chalking out the requirements, set up a connection between Jira and Zendesk.